 Sleeping in airports is a strictly at-your-own-risk activity.
-It is something that few people would recommend it outside of extenuating circumstances.
+It is something that few people would recommend outside of extenuating circumstances.
 By choosing this somewhat risky option, questions of safety, lawfulness, and comfort will undoubtedly come to mind.
 Many airports will not only be uncomfortable but downright dangerous.

 The standard rule of all budget travel techniques is that safety and sanitation come first.
 Don't risk injury or legal trouble to save the cost of an overnight stay.
 Whatever you decide, make sure you put safety and common sense first.

 An airport overnight can go more smoothly when you're armed with some knowledge of the pitfalls and a few tips from the experts.

 One such expert is Canadian traveler Donna McSherry, who has been writing about this subject since 1996 and has more than 7,500 airport reviews posted on her website, Guide to Sleeping in Airports.

 She remarks on airport stays, "It may sound a little cheap and degrading at first, but read on, and you'll soon discover a travel community that shares their experiences and advice with fellow airport sleepers."
 This resource has been around so long that there are more than 7,500 airport reviews posted.